Gasoid/merge-bot/README.md

 - `!update`: updates the branch from master/main (default branch) changes

 ### Use-cases
-Given a lot of repos,  therefore we various rules for each of them.
+Given a lot of repos,  therefore we require to set up various rules for each of them.
 It is complicated and tedious to run as many bot instances as teams.
 The Merge-bot checks whether MRs meet rules of the repository (.mrbot.yaml file).
 Owner of repo can create his own set of rules.

 ## Installation